margowang1108/Spotify-Classification/README.md

 # Spotify_Classification

-Final Project for data science
+Final Project for data science using Neural Network